Introduction to Creator Marketing Tools

 • Review historical sponsored content to assess brand fit and saturation.

-Workflow Automation And Outreach
+Workflow Automation and Outreach

 • Centralized creator profiles with conversation history and notes.

-• Message templates and mail merge style outreach sequences.
+• Message templates and mail-merge style outreach sequences.

 • Content briefs, deliverable tracking, and deadline reminders.